KU Medicinal Chemistry welcomes two new faculty members

-The Department of Medicinal Chemistry has announced that Shyam Sathyamoorthi and Jingxin Wang will join the KU School of Pharmacy faculty in July.
+The Department of Medicinal Chemistry in the KU School of Pharmacy welcomes two new faculty members in summer 2019 - Shyam Sathyamoorthi and Jingxin Wang.

 Shyam Sathyamoorthi graduated from Tulane University in New Orleans with a bachelor’s degree in cell and molecular biology in August 2012 and entered the Medical Scientist Training Program at Stanford University.
 After completing the first two years of medical school, he began his Ph.D. studies in the Department of Chemistry under the guidance of Professor Richard N. Zare.